Single-piston Type Disc Brakes Are Adjusted By ________.

 How the Self-Adjusting Mechanism Works

 When the brakes are applied, the piston in the caliper extends and pushes the brake pad against the rotor.
-As the brake pads wear down over time, the piston must extend further to maintain proper contact with the rotor.
+Because of that, as the brake pads wear down over time, the piston must extend further to maintain proper contact with the rotor.
 The self-adjusting mechanism automatically compensates for this wear by turning the adjuster screw, which moves the brake pad closer to the rotor.

-The adjuster spring plays a crucial role in this process by providing tension to keep the adjuster screw in place.
-As the brake pads wear down, the spring gradually pulls the adjuster screw, turning it and moving the brake pad closer to the rotor.
+The adjuster spring matters a lot in this process by providing tension to keep the adjuster screw in place.
+As the brake pads wear down, the spring gradually pulls the adjuster screw, turning it and moving the brake pad closer to the rotor Simple, but easy to overlook..

 Maintaining and Troubleshooting Single-Piston Type Disc Brakes